richmahn/en_tn/php/01/intro.md

 ##### The use of paradox #####

 A paradox is a seemingly absurd statement, which appears to contradict itself, but it is not absurd.
-This statement in 1:21is a paradox: "to die is gain".
+This statement in 1:21is a paradox: "to die is gain."
 In 1:23 Paul explains why it is better to die. ([Philippians 1:21](./20.md))

 ## Links: ##